 Apollo is one of the most important gods of Greek mythology, known for his youthful, beardless and athletic figure.
-Here are 14 interesting facts about Apollo, the intriguing Greek god.
+Here are some interesting facts about Apollo, the mythological Greek god.

 The son of Leto and Zeus, Apollo was born on the island known as Delos.